Behind the scenes

 User Avatar

 Powder snow and Baileys coffee make me happy.
-As a small business punk, I make sure that work is fun and that employees can develop.
-My work includes piratical maneuvers towards more personal responsibility and creative new ways of thinking.
-Keeping me fit and alert are our well-stocked team snacks drawer, risky Nerf gun battles with team members, and various shopping adventures at Galaxus after work.
+As a business baddie, I make sure work is fun and that my coworkers can develop themselves.
+My work includes piratesque manoeuvres towards more personal responsibility and new, creative ways of thinking.
+Our well-stocked team snack drawer, risky Nerf gun battles with team members and various shopping adventures on Galaxus after work keep me alive and kicking.

 These articles might also interest you